-The Victorian arches housing the Museum were built in the early 1840s, shortly after the completion of the London-to-Brighton railway line and architect David Mocatta’s station building, in 1841.
+The Victorian arches housing the Museum were built in the early 1840s, shortly after the completion of the London-to-Brighton railway line, and of Hove architect David Mocatta’s station building, in 1841.

 The upper three arches housing the main museum were originally used as storage for beer barrels (the white painted arch crests still bear a red upright triangle, the UK’s first-ever registered trademark, for the Bass brewery).
 The area that’s now the museum lobby was a space for a horsedrawn brewer’s dray to load up with barrels via a ramp, and the four offshoot spaces that are now the Museum toilets, kitchen, offices and resource room were stables for the horses.